AdobeDocs/journey-optimizer-learn.en/help/challenges/introduction-and-prerequisites.md

     * *Journey Manager* or *Journey Administrator* rights
     * View test profiles and their attributes
 * AEM Assets Essentials must be provisioned for your instance
+* The email channel must be configured for transactional and marketing messages

 >[!NOTE]
 > The exercises were developed based on the Luma sample data.
 It is recommended to set up a training sandbox configured with the sample data.
-Please visit the tutorial [Configure a training sandbox](/help/tutorial-configure-a-training-sandbox/introduction-and-prerequisites.md) for detailed instructions.
+Please visit the tutorial [Import sample data to Adobe Experience Platform](https://experienceleague.adobe.com/docs/platform-learn/tutorials/import-sample-data.html?lang=en) for detailed instructions.

 ### Required actions